heleifz/EzJson/readme.md

 # Performance

-Inspired by rapidjson, EzJSON use a custom allocator to dramatically speed up the parse process.
+Inspired by rapidjson, EzJSON use a custom allocator to dramatically speed up the parsing process.
 It's approximately 6x faster than dropbox's json11, and it took only 1.3 second for EzJSON to build complete AST for a very large (185MB) JSON file.

 ## About